Prisons and Mass Incarceration

 Is Juvenile Incarceration Self-Perpetuating?

 Researchers are trying to better understand how incarceration affects young people, especially with regard to its impact on their health and long-term life outcomes.
 Yet little is known about patterns of incarceration in this population, and how those patterns differ across sociodemographic subgroups.
 In a recent study published in Children and Youth Services Review, Anna Harrison, PhD, and behavioral scientist and IPR associate Linda Teplin with their co-authors examined such patterns over 14 years among a group of youth involved in the justice system.
 They interviewed 1,829 youth who were detained in Cook County’s Juvenile Temporary Detention Center between 1995 and 1998.
 Nearly the entire sample—94% of males and 80% of females—were re-incarcerated at least once over the next 14 years.
 Moreover, more than 90% of males and more than half of females were incarcerated as adults.
 The researchers found that racial/ethnic disparities in juvenile incarceration mirror those of adult offenders.
 Males and racial/ethnic minorities were far more likely to be incarcerated more frequently and for longer periods of time compared with women and non-Hispanic whites.
-Viewing this disproportionate level of incarceration as a public health issue, Teplin notes the higher rates of behavioral and mental health issues for youth entrenched in justice system.
+Viewing this disproportionate level of incarceration as a public health issue, Teplin notes the higher rates of behavioral and mental health issues for youth entrenched in the justice system.
 She and her colleagues urge policymakers to promote alternatives to incarceration to reduce health disparities.
 Teplin is the Owen L. Coon Professor of Psychiatry and Behavioral Sciences.